-Mirror-Express deal referred to regulators
+Mirror-Express deal in public interest probe

-The purchase of the Express newspaper titles by Trinity Mirror, the owner of the Daily Mirror, has been referred to regulators by the government.
+The planned tie-up of the Daily Mirror's owner and the Express newspaper titles is to face a public interest probe by the media watchdog following government intervention.

-Trinity Mirror said in February it was paying £126.7m for Northern & Shell, which owned titles including the Daily Express, Daily Star and OK! magazine.
+Trinity Mirror is paying £126.7m for Northern & Shell, whose titles include the Daily Express and Daily Star.

-But Culture Secretary Matt Hancock has now asked media regulator Ofcom to look into public interest issues.
+But Culture Secretary Matt Hancock has now asked Ofcom to consider issues such as diversity of views in newspapers.

 He has also asked the UK's competition authority to look into the deal.